skywite/SWNetworking/README.md

 [![License](https://img.shields.io/cocoapods/l/SWNetworking.svg?style=flat)](http://cocoapods.org/pods/SWReachability)
 [![Platform](https://img.shields.io/cocoapods/p/SWNetworking.svg?style=flat)](http://cocoapods.org/pods/SWNetworking)

-SkyWite is a open-source and highly versatile multi-purpose frameworks.
+SkyWite is an open-source and highly versatile multi-purpose frameworks.
 Clean code and sleek features make SkyWite an ideal choice.
 Powerful high-level networking abstractions built into Cocoa.
 It has a modular architecture with well-designed, feature-rich APIs that are a joy to use.

 Achieve your deadlines by using SkyWite.
 You will save Hundred hours.